 Knowledge Management Assessments

-A Knowledge Management (KM) assessment is the process of capturing the current state of KM within an organization or department.
-The assessment process should be designed to solicit input from a representative group of staff and other key stakeholders to identify:
+The assessment process should be designed to solicit input from a representative group of staff and other key stakeholders.

 - Good practices for knowledge capture and knowledge sharing that can be built upon